-Figure 89 - Harvester Alignment.
+Figure 89. - Harvester Alignment

 - b.
 Reaching from the front of the header.
 Raise the tongue of the harvester over the header and move the harvester forward until it can be lowered to the header into position.
 Carefully observe the positioning and that the U-joints clear on the 12 row. - 6.
-Installation of the header to the harvester. - Secure the header to the harvester.
-Using the plates and bolts provided.
-See Figure 89, Figure 91, and Figure 92.
+Installation of the header to the harvester. - a.
+Secure the header to the harvester, using the plates and bolts provided.
+See Figure 90, Figure 91, and Figure 92.

-Figure 90 - Header To Harvester Attaching Hardware (2 Bolts)
+Figure 90. - Front Mounting Plate Header To Harvester Attaching Hardware (2 Bolts)

-Figure 91 - Header To Harvester Attaching Hardware (8 Bolts).
+Figure 91. - Rear Mounting Plate Header To Harvester Attaching Hardware (8 Bolts)

-Figure 92 - Mounting Plate Details
+Figure 92. - Mounting Plate Details

-- Attach U-Joints back to Shafts.
-Tighten setscrews and replace through bolts & lock nuts on U-Joints and tighten. - Install four pipes under 12 inch cover flaps with HHCS 1/2 x 2-3/4 flat lock washers and nut that are in pipes. - 7.
-Installation of short conveyor, see Figure 93, Figure 95, and assembly illustration figure. - Remove parts from short conveyor and review compared to illustration. - b.
-Move the short conveyor into position between the header and the harvester.
+- b.
+Attach U-Joints back to shafts.
+Tighten setscrews and replace through bolts and lock nuts on U-Joints and tighten. - c.
+Install four pipes under 12 inch (30.5 cm) cover flaps with HHCS 1/2 x 2-3/4 flat lock washers and nut that are in pipes.

-- c.
+- 7. Installation of short conveyor, see Figure 93, Figure 95, and assembly illustration figure. - a.
+Remove parts from short conveyor and review compared to illustration. - b.
+Move the short conveyor into position between the header and the harvester. - c.
 Lift the short conveyor into position on the angles over the grab rolls and secure to the front position with bolts shown.
 Position so rods of draper chain are slightly lower than the top of the roll flighting.
 Then so the riser links clear the spiral of the roll 1/8 to 3/16.
 This is done be loosening bolts and adjusting with 1 inch nuts. - d.
-Install the grates and rubber flap per Figure 95.
+Install the grates and rubber flap per Figure 95

-Figure 93 - Short Conveyor Attachment Point.
+Figure 93. - Short Conveyor Attachment Point

-On harvesters with the 12 row 22 inch or 8 row 30 inch, install the front header gage wheels on the front corners of the header with the clamps provided.
+8. On harvesters with the 12 row 22 inch or 8 row 30 inch, install the front header gage wheels on the front corners of the header with the clamps provided.
 The suggested setting is 3.5 inches (8.89 cm) (4 x 4) with the lifter wheels on concrete.
 Optional front mounts attach gage wheels to front of head.

-Figure 94 - Front Header Wheels (12 Row 22 and 8 Row 30 Only) (Optional On 6 Row 28/30, and 8 Row 22)
+Figure 94. - Front Header Wheels (12 Row 22 and 8 Row 30 Only) (Optional On 6 Row 28/30, and 8 Row 22)